-The office lease agreement, discussed above, requires an initial annual base rent of \$76,524 with annual increases over the next five years.
-The Company recognizes rental expense on a straight-line basis over the term of the lease, which resulted in a deferred rent liability of \$54,388 and \$63,117 as of December 31, 2011, and 2010, respectively.
+The office lease agreement, disclosed above, requires an initial annual base rent with annual increases over the next five years.
+The Company recognizes rental expense on a straight-line basis over the term of the lease, which resulted in a deferred rent liability of \$35,417 and \$54,388 as of December 31, 2012 and 2011, respectively.